-There’s a lot to muck through in the fast-paced setup, but the film’s most ingenious twist is the three different endings, where the butler Wadsworth (Tim Curry) reveals three different answers to whodunit.
-Each ending was sent to different theaters as a studio ploy, meant to lure viewers into paying to see the film several times in first release.
-The idea failed — Clue was a box-office flop — but it found cult status on home video, where people could see all three endings back-to-back.
+There’s a lot to muck through in the fast-paced setup, but the film’s most ingenious twist is the three different endings, where the butler, Wadsworth (Tim Curry), reveals three different answers to the whodunit.
+The separate endings were sent to separate theaters as a studio ploy, meant to lure viewers into paying to see the film several times in first release.
+The idea failed — Clue was a box-office flop — but the film found cult status on home video, where people could see all three endings back to back.

 Problem is, only one of those endings works out mechanically.
-Ending A (spoiler alert!) has the guilty party as Ms. Scarlet (Lesley Ann Warren) and Yvette the maid (Colleen Camp) in tandem.
+Ending A (spoiler alert!) has the guilty party as Miss Scarlet (Lesley Ann Warren) and Yvette the maid (Colleen Camp) in tandem.
 In ending B, Mrs. Peacock (Eileen Brennan) did the killings on her own.
 In ending C, everyone but Mr. Green (Michael McKean) is guilty.
-There’s even a fourth “lost” ending (we’ll call it D), unreleased because it was considered too dark.
-Because the movie moves so quickly, all three endings look plausible at first glance... but are they?
+There’s even a fourth “lost” ending (we’ll call it D) that went unreleased because it was considered too dark.
+Because the film moves so quickly, all three endings seem plausible at first glance... but are they?
 Opinions vary, depending on who’s talking — Kotaku claims there’s no “real” ending, while Looper’s Clue explainer says it’s “strongly indicated” that C is the real ending.
-Problem is, while that ending is the clear fan favorite — it’s the most detailed and entertaining one, complete with Madeline Kahn’s heavily memed “flames on the side of my face” improv — it doesn’t hold up to scrutiny.
+Unfortunately, while that ending is the clear fan favorite — it’s the most detailed and entertaining one, complete with Madeline Kahn’s heavily memed “flames on the side of my face” improv — it doesn’t hold up to scrutiny.

 Ending C, the free-for-all, is the most popular ending.
-Again, the issue of the cook being killed by Peacock using the secret passage crops up.
+The issue of the cook being killed by Peacock using the secret passage crops up again.
 Professor Plum (Christopher Lloyd) killing Mr. Boddy isn’t really viable either, since Plum does show up in the kitchen initially, then mysteriously vanishes, but for too brief a period to kill Boddy and get back.
 Later, he can’t carry Boddy, even with help, which also hurts this claim.
 Colonel Mustard (Martin Mull) killing the motorist doesn’t work for the same reasons Mrs. Peacock killing him didn’t work.
-Neither does Mrs. White (Madeline Kahn) killing Yvette — those two hated each other, so why would the former approach the latter completely at ease?
-Ms. Scarlet couldn’t have gotten into the library to kill the cop: The door was locked and she didn’t have a key!
+Neither does Mrs. White (Madeline Kahn) killing Yvette — those two hated each other, so why would the latter approach the former completely at ease?
+Miss Scarlet couldn’t have gotten into the library to kill the cop: The door was locked, and she didn’t have a key!

-Wadsworth killing the telegram girl is also iffy: right after she’s shot, he’s seen accidentally walking into a bathroom and soaking himself in a shower, which would be a tad hard to do right after the killing, since he was in the room next to Mrs. White at the time.
-To do that, he’d have had to slip downstairs undetected by those already there (Scarlet and Mustard, the former in the middle of killing the cop), open the door, shoot the girl, and then race back upstairs — all in maybe 10 seconds!
+Wadsworth killing the telegram girl is also iffy: Right after she’s shot, he’s seen accidentally walking into a bathroom and soaking himself in a shower, which would be a tad difficult to do right after the murder, since he was in the room next to Mrs. White at the time.
+To do that, he’d have had to slip downstairs undetected by those already there (Scarlet and Mustard, the former in the middle of killing the cop), open the door, shoot the girl, and then race back upstairs — all within maybe 10 seconds!

-Ending D is an odd case, since it starts with Wadsworth’s usual reveal, claiming the killings were a team effort by Plum and Peacock.
-Then Plum denies it and says whoever has the gun is the real killer.
+Ending D is an odd case, since it starts with Wadsworth’s usual reveal, claiming that the killings were a team effort by Plum and Peacock.
+Then Plum denies it, and says that whoever has the gun is the real killer.
 It turns out Wadsworth killed everyone.
 Per Birth Movies Death:

 This ending is particularly full of holes, maybe because it was never polished up for release.
-Wadsworth was on screen when Boddy and the cook died, so when did he do it?
-The usual problems apply with him killing the telegram girl — how did he get by White, Mustard, and Scarlet, through passageways and locked doors, then back upstairs again, without being detected?
+Wadsworth was on screen when Boddy and the cook died, so when did he kill them?
+The usual problems apply with him killing the telegram girl: How did he get by White, Mustard, and Scarlet, through passageways and locked doors, then back upstairs again, without being detected?
 The German shepherds out front were both chained to doghouses — how did they get loose?
-And how did that dog open and then close the car door?
+And how did one of the dogs open and then close the car door?

 As for the last three murders, Scarlet has Yvette meet with her and kills her to silence her — their boss/employee rapport justifies Yvette’s willingness to approach her.
 What about the locked library door?
 Yvette strikes again.
 As a maid, she’d need keys to clean the rooms — she either made a spare set for Scarlet, or Scarlet took her keys from her body.
 Scarlet then opened the library, killed the cop, picked up the gun, opened the front door with another key when the doorbell rang, recognized the telegram performer from the blackmail file, and killed her.

-It’s convoluted, complex, manipulative… and plausible, especially compared to the other endings.
-But even if two of the released endings can’t work, the film’s brilliant wit, clever masking of the killings, and fast pace, courtesy of the limited time to uncover the killer before the police arrive, make it a true rush to experience every time.
-The two non-working endings could even make the film more appealing: they bring people back to the original board game, where the fun of uncovering the real killer is in figuring out which leads or possibilities are wrong the whole time.
+It’s convoluted, complex, manipulative.. and plausible, especially compared to the other endings.
+But even if two of the released endings can’t work, the film’s brilliant wit, clever masking of the killings, and fast pace — courtesy of the limited time to uncover the killer before the police arrive — make it a true rush to experience every time.
+The two implausible endings could even make the film more appealing: They bring people back to the original board game, where the fun of uncovering the real killer is in figuring out which leads or possibilities are wrong the whole time.
 Clue’s invitation to participate in the mystery keeps creating new generations of fans, who can perpetuate the film’s legacy by repeating a bit of dialogue that recurs in all three endings: